 The USS LITTLE ROCK Association Scholarship Program was initiated in 2001.

 by the program office at the Naval Services Training Command (NSTC) headquarters.

 USS LITTLE ROCK NROTC SCHOLARSHIP AWARD

-APPLICATION: APPLICATION: Interested, qualified candidates may apply during their second academic year in letter format addressing each of the eligibility criteria and first endorsed by the Professor of Naval Science.
-(The letter shall contain text of approximately 500 words describing why the candidate considers him/herself worthy of the award.)
+APPLICATION: Interested, qualified candidates may apply during their second academic year in letter format addressing each of the eligibility criteria and first endorsed by the Professor of Naval Science.
+The letter shall contain text of approximately 500 words describing why the candidate considers him/herself worthy of the award.
 A copy of the student's academic transcript or similar official record shall accompany the application.
-Applications/nominations must be received by NSTC, OD4 no later than 24 May, 2013.
-Initial selection will be conducted by a duly comprised board within NSTC that is impaneled to perform this function for NROTC scholarship programs such as this.
-Selection results will be forwarded to the USS LITTLE ROCK Association Scholarship Committee for review of application packages and final selection.
+Applications/nominations must be received by mail addressed to: Scholarship Committee, c/o 18426 Mount Lock Hill Rd, Sharpsburg, MD 21782-2029 not later than 31 May 2017.
+Application packages will be reviewed and awardees selected by the Association's Scholarship Committee NLT 15 August 2017.

 AWARD: Award recipients will be notified by the USS LITTLE ROCK Association by letter via the unit Commanding Officer as soon as practicable once selections are finalized, and awards will be made as early as possible in the recipient's third academic year.
 Each first-award will be in the form of a $1000 check made out to the individual and a framed certificate.
 When feasible, presentation will be made by a representative of the Association.
 Otherwise, the check and certificate will be sent via the Commanding Officer of the NROTC unit for appropriate presentation.
 The second-year award will similarly be a $1000 check made out to the individual and sent via the unit Commanding Officer.

 USS LITTLE ROCK Association POC: LCDR Robert M. Baker, U.S. Navy (Retired),